mahulchak/mscaffolder/README.md

-# scaffolder
+# mScaffolder
-A comparative genome scaffolding tool
+A comparative genome scaffolding tool based on MUMmer

-Scaffolder scaffolds a genome using an existing high quality genome as the reference.
-It aligns the two genomes using nucmer from MUMmer and then orders and orients the contigs in the candidate genome guided by their alignments to the reference genome.
+mScaffolder scaffolds a genome using an existing high quality genome as the reference.
+It aligns the two genomes using nucmer utility from MUMmer and then orders and orients the contigs of the candidate genome guided by their alignments to the reference genome.
+Please send your questions and comments to mchakrab@uci.edu.

 <b>What is needed?</b>

-Repeatmasker for masking the repeats, A reference genome fasta file, a genome that will be scaffolded, a working MUMmer installation.
+<i>Repeatmasker</i> or a similar program for masking the repeats, A reference genome fasta file, a genome that will be scaffolded, a working <i>MUMmer</i> installation.

 <b>Workflow:</b>

 1. Mask the repeats in your genome (required) and the reference genome (optional) such that the sequence lengths do not change after masking.
 Lets say that after masking the genomes, you have a 'reference.masked.fasta" and "your_genome.masked.fasta".
 The unmasked files are "reference.fasta" and "your_genome.fasta".

-2. Run nucmer for 1-to-1 alignment between the reference genome and your genome.
+2. Run nucmer and delta-filter for 1-to-1 alignment between the reference genome and your genome.

   ```
    nucmer -mum -prefix mygenome reference.repmasked.fasta your_genome.masked.fasta
+   delta-filter -1 mygenome.delta > mygenome.1.delta
   ```
-3. Run scaffolder (use the unmasked genome file as file input).
+3. Run mscaffolder (use the <b>unmasked</b> genome file as fasta file input).

   ```
-   scaffolder -D mygenome.delta -f your_genome.fasta > my_scaffold.fasta
+   mscaffolder -D mygenome.delta -f your_genome.fasta > my_scaffold.fasta
   ```

 <b>What else do you need to know?</b>